NicolasCristini/ImageJ-Processing-Assistant-Notebook/README.md

 │  │  ├─ Image-test.tif
 │  │  ├─ image-test1.tif
 │  │  ├─ image-test2.tif
+│  │  ├─ image-test3.tif
 │  ├─ SupportingFunction.py
+│  ├─ 00-Working with ImageJ pt.1.ipynb
-│  ├─ 00-Introduction.ipynb
+│  ├─ 00-Working with ImageJ pt.2.ipynb
 ```

 ### Example Notebooks
-On the official GitHub of ImageJ there are many available notebook written in ScyJAVA by CurtisReuden [here](https://github.com/imagej/tutorials) written using the SkyJava kernel in Jupyter Notebook.
-In the web there are not many notebook that use PyImageJ with python.
+On the official GitHub of ImageJ, there are many available notebooks written in ScyJAVA by CurtisReuden [here](https://github.com/imagej/tutorials) written using the SkyJava kernel in Jupyter Notebook.
+On the web, there are not many notebooks that use PyImageJ with python.
 Python allows the possibility to use tools like NumPy, SciPy, scikit-image, CellProfiler, OpenCV, ITK, etc. It is not possible to this tool from Jython, this is a reason more to combine the ImageJ functionalities with Python.
-Below some example of Pyimagej notebooks:
+Below some examples of Pyimagej notebooks:

    * ImageJ with Python Kernel [here](https://nbviewer.org/github/imagej/tutorials/blob/master/notebooks/1-Using-ImageJ/6-ImageJ-with-Python-Kernel.ipynb)
    * Running a plugin that uses ImageJ1 windows¶ [here](https://github.com/uw-loci/Notebooks/blob/9ed90842f06c93b1c206d36fef2b13555e7273d9/PyImageJ/Rigid%20registration%20with%20pyimagej.ipynb)
    * IJ macro test example [here](https://github.com/uw-loci/Notebooks/blob/9ed90842f06c93b1c206d36fef2b13555e7273d9/PyImageJ/IJ%20macro%20test.ipynb)